tinalabs/react-tinacms-i18n/README.md

 ### Making a translation

-in our app when we want to make a translation we can use the `useTranslation` hooks to localize our app. `useTranslation` returns a `t` function that is used for translating text and an instance of the localization plugin (called i18n)
+when we want to make a translation we can use the `useTranslation` hooks to localize our app. `useTranslation` returns a `t` function that is used for translating text and an instance of the localization plugin (called i18n)

 ```tsx
 import { useTranslation } from '@tinacms/react-tinacms-localization';